 Peet, an engineer in Pretoria, is married to Madeleine.
 They have two children, Monique and Francois.

 Candice is an attorney who is married to Hermann.
-They have three gorgeous children and are presently living in Abu Dhabi.
+They have three children and are presently living in Duba.

 Sandra is a qualified homeopath.
-She has a practise in Stellenbosch and lives in Muizenberg with her partner, Johan, and our cute grandchild, Alexander.
+She has a practise in Muizenberg, where she lives with her partner, Johan, and our cute grandchild, Alexander.